Soft Tissue Fillers (Dermal Fillers)

 - Polymethylmethacrylate beads (PMMA microspheres): PMMA is a non-biodegradable, biocompatible, man-made polymer.
 This material is used in other medical devices, such as bone cement and intraocular lenses.
 PMMA beads are tiny, round, smooth particles that are not absorbed by the body.
-For dermal filling, PMMA beads are suspended in a gel-like solution that contains cow (bovine) collagen and injected into the face.
+When used as a soft tissue filler, PMMA beads are suspended in a gel-like solution that contains cow (bovine) collagen and injected into the face.

-The injectable dermal fillers made from absorbable (temporary) material are FDA approved for the correction of moderate to severe facial wrinkles and skin folds, such as nasolabial folds.
+Soft tissue fillers made from absorbable (temporary) material are FDA-approved for the correction of moderate to severe facial wrinkles and skin folds, such as nasolabial folds.
 Nasolabial folds are the wrinkles on the sides of your mouth that extend towards the nose.
 They are commonly referred to as "smile lines" or "marionette lines."

-The injectable wrinkle filler made from non-absorbable (permanent) material is FDA approved ONLY for the correction of nasolabial folds.
+The soft tissue filler made from non-absorbable (permanent) material is FDA approved ONLY for the correction of nasolabial folds.

-Some injectable wrinkle fillers are approved for the restoration and/or correction of the signs of facial fat loss (lipoatrophy) in people with human immunodeficiency virus (HIV).
+Some soft tissue fillers are approved for the restoration and/or correction of the signs of facial fat loss (lipoatrophy) in people with human immunodeficiency virus (HIV).

-As in any medical procedure, there are risks involved with the use of injectable dermal fillers.
+As in any medical procedure, there are risks involved with the use of soft tissue fillers.
 That is why it is important for you to understand their limits and possible risks.

 - Itching, rash